References for

 Day is set apart every year in honor of motherhood.
 On

-the custom of wearing a carnation on Mother's Day.
-A
+custom of wearing a carnation on Mother's Day.
+A colored

-A white carnation indicates that a person's mother is
+mother is living.
+A white carnation indicates that a

 Mother's